binipringle/contracts/_texts/0-outline.md

 - I Intro to contract law
 - Sources of Law
 - Theories of Relief
+- Three principles of contract lawyers
 - Bargain Principle
-- Theoretical perspectives
+- Other theoretical perspectives
-- Objective theory of interpretation
+- Objective theory of contract interpretation
 - Terms can be implied
 - Policy
-- Three variations
 - Universal RP test
 - Positioned RP test
 - Factors for positioned RP test